Concurrency vs Parallelism Guide: Handling Many Tasks Is Not the Same as Running Them at Once

 CPU-heavy work

-Image processing, large computations, and intensive transforms often care more about parallelism.
+Image processing, compression, and large computations often care more about parallelism.

 So a useful practical split is:

-• waiting-heavy problems -> concurrency matters a lot
+• waiting-heavy problems -> concurrency often helps most

 Common misunderstandings